1. Security Guard - Remote Camps

-- You may get access to forbidden locations (including ghost towns).
+- You may get access to forbidden locations (including ghost towns and inaccessible weather station).

 - Under certain circumstances, your Jeep can now be equipped with a rotating amber light and/or emergency flashing lights.
 Because you are on private property, and depending on the state/province regulations where you work, you can generally use those emergency lights on backroads and trails too.

 - You contribute to protect companies' assets (and jobs).

 - You act as a valuable and respected helper in case of an emergency on the site.

 - Nice uniforms : companies are proud to make their security guards look good.

 - You can carry a firearm at all times without being a certified “armed security guard.”
 Technically speaking, if you have a basic firearm license, you can carry any non-restricted loaded firearm (like a 12-gauge Remington pump shotgun) for personal wilderness protection.
 Having a shotgun overhead should get you some extra respect when you bring some wanderers to a halt on the company’s premises (just my humble opinion).